mdavids/rfc/content/draft-davids-forsalereg-11.md

 This content tag is intended to contain a code that is meaningful only to processors that understand its semantics.
 The content value MUST consist of at least one octet.

-The manner in which the "fcod=" content tag is used is determined by agreement among cooperating parties.
+The manner in which the "fcod=" content tag is used is determined by agreement between cooperating parties.

 For example, a registry may allow registrars to enter a "for sale" URL into their system.
 From that URL, a unique code is generated.
 This code is inserted as the value of